 So what was I waiting for?

-I decided to go on an off road adventure in Santa Maria.
-My sister and I would head out first, and then the guys would follow behind hauling the motor homes and ATV’s the following day.
+Seeing the fallacy in my life strategy, I decided to do just what my friend suggested, try something new.
+So my sister and I planned a trip to Santa Maria.
+We would head out first, and then the guys would follow behind hauling the motor homes and ATV’s the following day.
 I was excited, my expanding life had begun until I got the….

-“Sorry Lisa,” my friend apologized.
+“Sorry Lisa,” my guy friend apologized.
 “Some things at work came up.
 I can’t go.”

 “But I can’t haul a trailer,” pulling out the weaker sex card.
 “I’m a girl!
 And if you don’t go, I can’t go!”